ashgharibyan/rps/README.md

 - Decision making: Rock paper scissors is a simple game that can be used to make decisions when there is no clear consensus.
 For example, two people can play to determine who goes first in another game.

-- Improved hand-eye coordination: The quick nature of rock paper scissors can help improve hand-eye coordination and reaction time.

 - Socialization: Rock paper scissors can be played with friends or as part of a group, providing an opportunity to socialize and connect with others.

 - Stress relief: The game is simple and enjoyable, making it a great way to take a break and relieve stress.